menker-cs/Elixir/README.md

 Welcome to **Hidden Menu** – a mod menu made to be simple, free, and always up to date.

 * **🆓 Free Forever:**
-  No paywalls, no hidden fees.
-Hidden is and always will be totally free to use.
+  Hidden is and always will be a free menu so anyone can use it.
+No paywalls, no paid menu just download and enjoy.
 * **📂 Open Source:**
-  Anyone can check the code to make sure it’s clean.
-No sketchy stuff here.
+  Anyone can check the code to make sure it’s clean and safe.

 * **🔄 Frequent Updates:**
   We update Hidden regularly so it stays working and undetected with every new patch.